 Lesson learned.
-Know that if you do mess up making a dish you want to make so well so badly, the next time you make it, it will taste all the better and bring nostalgic tears to your eyes.
+Know that if you do mess up making a Thai dish you want to make so well so badly, the next time you make it, it will taste all the better and bring those nostalgic, happy tears to your eyes.

 And what helped me the most was watching this awesome Thai cooking video, which is where my rad na recipe is adapted from.
 I like watching Thai cooking videos, but not many are well done, but his one was so cute and helpful.
 Hope it helps you too!Print

 Looking for a heart-warming, cozy Thai dish that feels like a warm hug after a hard day?
 You have to try soothing Thai Pork Rice Noodles with Gravy, aka Rad Na Moo, for dinner tonight!